mafudge/dps-thesis/thesis2/Draft-Thesis.md

 understand its impacts on learning, use alone did not explain the entire story.

-5.4 Finding 3: Positive Implications of AI use for Learning
+5.4 Finding 3: The Positive Impact of Adaptive Help-Seeking
 -----------------------------------------------------------

 ### 5.4.1 Discussion of Finding 3